 - Tell you who it could be disclosed to.

 - Let you have a copy of the information.

-We handle all information in a manner that respects the rights of individuals and which complies with the requirements of the Data Protection Act.
+We handle all information in a manner that respects the rights of individuals and which complies with the requirements of the GDPR.

 To request any of your personal information held by Citizens Advice please email or write to us.

-If you are unhappy with how we hold your data please ask to speak to the manager of your local Citizens Advice and/or follow the Complaints Procedure.
-You can also ask at reception for more information.
+If you are unhappy with how we hold your data please ask to speak to the manager of your local Citizens Advice and/or follow our complaints procedure: Make a Complaint